 \section{Introduction}

 Assessing heterogeneity in treatment effects is important for precise treatment evaluation.
-The marginal treatment effect (MTE) provides rich information on heterogeneity across economic agents in terms of their observed and unobserved characteristics.
-Further, once the MTE is estimated, researchers can obtain other treatment effects, such as the average treatment effect (ATE), average treatment effect on the treated, and local ATE (LATE).
+The marginal treatment effect (MTE) provides rich information on heterogeneity across economic agents regarding their observed and unobserved characteristics.
+Further, once the MTE is estimated, researchers can obtain other treatment effects, such as the average treatment effect (ATE), the average treatment effect on the treated (ATT), and local ATE (LATE).

-For the binary treatment models, \citet{HV99NAS} establish the local instrumental variable (LIV) framework to identify MTE.
-They assume individuals decide their choice based on the generalized Roy model that is separable in terms of observed and unobserved variables. \citet{V02ecta} shows that the separable threshold-crossing model in the LIV approach plays the same role as the monotonicity assumption for identifying LATE \citep{IA94ecta}.

-In many applications, selection problems cannot be adequately described using single-crossing models.
+In this paper, we consider the multivalued treatments.
+While the multivalued treatments complicate the identification of treatment effects, they are often used in many applications.
 For example, vocational programs provide various types of training to participants, and college choice involves numerous dimensions to respond to varied incentives.
-The literature has developed treatment effects with multivalued treatments, such as LATE \citep{AI95JASA}, MTE \citep{HRV06RES,HRV08AES, HV07HE71, HP18ecta, LS18ecta} and instrumental variable quantile regression \citep{F20ar}. \citet{HP18ecta} introduce an ``unordered monotonicity'' condition that is weaker than a monotonicity condition under models with multiple choices, and show the identification of several treatment effects.
+The literature has developed treatment effects with multivalued treatments, such as LATE \citep{AI95JASA}, MTE \citep{HRV06RES,HRV08AES, HV07HE71, HP18ecta, LS18ecta} and instrumental variable quantile regression \citep{F20ar}.

+For the binary treatment model, \citet{HV99NAS} establish the local instrumental variable (LIV) framework to identify MTE.
+They assume individuals decide on their choices based on the generalized Roy model that is separable in terms of observed and unobserved variables. \citet{V02ecta} shows that the separable threshold-crossing model in the LIV approach plays the same role as the monotonicity assumption for identifying LATE \citep{IA94ecta}.